-The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy and had completed training on this.
+The pharmacy team had an awareness of the strengthened warnings and measures to prevent against valproate exposure during pregnancy.
 At the time of the inspection, valproate patient cards were available for use during the dispensing of valproate to all female patients.
-The pharmacist reported that he would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they were aware of these and query if they were taking effective contraception.
+The pharmacy team reported that they would check that that the patient's prescriber had discussed the risks of exposure in pregnancy with them and they were aware of these and query if they were taking effective contraception.